Dayan-Zhanchi/Maze-generation/README.md

 - [ ] Hunt and kill
 - [ ] Kruskal
 - [ ] Binary tree
-- [ ] Recrusive division
+- [ ] Recursive division

 ### How to run
-Download the packages in the requirements file.
-You will need pygame:
+Download the packages in the requirements file:

     pip install -r requirements.txt